JustinGuan/ECS189L-Project/ProjectDocument.md

 Z to deposit wood in flame

 Keep the flame alive.
 The central flame has health that is continuously decreasing.
-You must search the forest to collect wood.
-You feed this to the flame to restore its health.
+You must search the forest to collect wood and feed this to the flame to restore its health.
 You lose the game if you or the flame die.
-To win, you must keep the flame alive for a certain amount of time.
+To win, you must keep the flame alive for 10 minutes.

 As you search for wood, enemies patrol the forest searching for you.
-They will chase you once they see you, so you must stay out of sight or fight.
+They will chase you once you get close enough, so you must stay out of sight or fight.
 Your attack options are a melee attack and a magic projectile.
-Good luck
+Good luck…

 # Main Roles #